gottacatchenall/ms_ptl/README.md

-PTL does this by using ASR to infer a parameterized model of evolution and ancestral state of the partially observed trait, and then to simulate the parameterized evolutionary model forward from the ancestral node to get an estimate of trait values (with uncertainty) for each species in $\mathcal{U}$.
+PTL does this by using ASR to infer a parameterized model of evolution and ancestral state of the partially observed trait, and then to simulate the parameterized evolutionary model forward from the most recent ancestral node with an estimate state to get a prediction of trait values (with uncertainty) for each unobserved species.

-The _transfer learning_ component in particular comes from the first use of this method to impute latent representations of species based on their position in food-webs [@Strydom2022FooWeb;@Strydom2022GraEmb], although the method if flexible enough to be applied to either latent or observed traits.
+The _transfer learning_ terminology comes from the first use of this method to impute latent representations of species based on their position in food-webs [@Strydom2022FooWeb;@Strydom2022GraEmb], although the method if flexible enough to be applied to either latent or observed traits.

-There are two possible models for PTL to be done in: (1) As in [@Strydom2022FooWeb], the the evolutionary model is inferred only from the observed trait values $\mathcal{O}$.
-(2) The evolutionary model from a trait for which there are observations available for the entire species pool.
+There are two possible models for PTL to be done in: (1) As in [@Strydom2022FooWeb], where the evolutionary model is inferred only from the observed trait values $\mathcal{O}$, or (2) the evolutionary model is infered from a trait for which there are observations available for the entire species pool.
 It may be the case that evolutionary dynamics inferred with auxiliary "global" traits available for every species (e.g. the raw sequences from which the tree is built) could improve imputation accuracy.

 ![Conceptual visualization of PTL.
 Here, the trait of interest is partially observed only for cows and elephants.
 Using ASR, we can obtain an estimate of